spicywebau/craft-neo/docs/faq.md

 That sucks 👎

 First, check to make sure the issue hasn't already been documented in the [issues section](https://github.com/spicywebau/craft-neo/issues).
 If it hasn't, the best course of action is to then open an issue.
-If you require more of a discussion, head on over to the Slack's `#help` channel.